A Survey on Adversarial Contention Resolution: Introduction

-\item {\it Full-sensing.} Just like an adaptive algorithm, a \defn{full-sensing} algorithm knows the full history of transmissions by all packets; this aligns with the notion in the literature that a full-sensing algorithm listens to the channel all the time~\cite{Goldberg-notes-2000}.
-Additionally, as with an adaptive algorithm, a full-sensing algorithm may use the transmission history to inform future actions, and each packet contains a unique ID.
-However, a full-sensing algorithm is not allowed control bits~\cite{chlebus2006adversarial,hradovich2020contention}.

-\item {\it Acknowledgement-Based.} Throughout this survey, algorithms that terminate when they receive an acknowledgement are said to be \defn{acknowledgement-based}~\cite{DBLP:conf/icdcs/MarcoKS19}.
-In contrast, a \thing may continue executing an algorithm even though its own packet has been successfully transmitted; in this case, the algorithm is \defn{non-acknowledgement-based}.
-We note that this terminology appears to differ slightly in the literature.
-For example, in the stochastic dynamic model, an \defn{acknowledgement-based} algorithm is one that depends on the packet's {\it own} (rather than the full) history of transmission attempts~\cite{Goldberg-notes-2000}.
-In the context of \defn{adversarial queueing theory (AQT)} (see Section~\ref{sec:aqt-results}) have a different definition: under an acknowledgement-based algorithm, a \thing sends its packet according to a schedule that can depend on its own ID and the current round (see~\cite{chlebus2006adversarial,DBLP:conf/icdcs/MarcoKS19,hradovich2020contention}).
-The latter definition incorporates a dependency on IDs, since much of the work in the acknowledgement-based setting involves deterministic algorithms, which require unique IDs (see Section~\ref{sec:deterministic} for more discussion).
-These definitions do not contradict, but rather expand on, the definition we adopt here. \end{itemize}
+Finer distinctions are sometimes used.
+A \defn{full-sensing} algorithm has the same characteristics as an adaptive algorithm, but no control bits are allowed~\cite{chlebus2006adversarial,hradovich2020contention}.
+Finally, an algorithm where packets can use acknowledgments (implicitly received after succeeding) to terminate is said to be \defn{acknowledgement-based}~\cite{DBLP:conf/icdcs/MarcoKS19}; otherwise, if packets continue executing after their respective successes, the algorithm is \defn{non-acknowledgement-based}.\footnote{This terminology varies slightly in the literature.
+In the stochastic dynamic model, an \defn{acknowledgement-based} algorithm depends on the packet's own transmission history~\cite{Goldberg-notes-2000}.
+In \defn{adversarial queueing theory (AQT)} (see Section~\ref{sec:aqt-results}), it means a packet is sent according to a schedule based on its ID and the current round~\cite{chlebus2006adversarial,DBLP:conf/icdcs/MarcoKS19, hradovich2020contention}.
+The latter definition incorporates a dependency on IDs, since much of the work in the acknowledgement-based setting involves deterministic algorithms, which require unique IDs (see Section~\ref{sec:deterministic} for more discussion). }